time_bucket_ng() (next generation) experimental function is an updated

 timezone argument is

-optional.
-Note that if you call the TIMESTAMPTZ-version of the function
+If you call the TIMESTAMPTZ-version of the function without the

 The function returns the bucket's start time.
 The return value type is the